mojaloop/reference-architecture-doc/docs/boundedContexts/accountsAndBalances/index.md

 #### Description

-Insert a participant journal entry into the System Ledger specifying the debit and credit accounts.<br/>Respond with the updated account balance.
+Insert a participant journal entry into the System Ledger specifying the debit and credit accounts (There are three ways through which participant journal entries can be made.
+See the Flow Diagrams below for a description of each.)
+Respond with the updated account balance.

 #### Flow Diagram